Quantum gravity from the point of view of locally covariant quantum field theory: Classical theory

 \subsection{Metric-dependent coordinates}

 Up to now we have considered the coordinates $X$ to be external fields independent of the metric.
 As a consequence, the diffeomorphism transformation \eqref{var} involves the term where variation with respect to $X^\mu$ is present.
 To avoid this, we can replace $X^\mu$ with some scalars $X_g^\mu$, $\mu=0,\ldots,3$, which depend locally on the metric.
 The particular choice of these fields is not relevant for the present discussion.
-They could be, for example, scalars constructed from the Riemann curvature tensor and its covariant derivatives (See \cite{Khavkine:2015fwa} for a more detailed discussion).
+They could be, for example, scalars constructed from the Riemann curvature tensor and its covariant derivatives (see \cite{Khavkine:2015fwa}, which uses the earlier work of \cite{Berg,BergKom}).
 The caveat is that some particularly symmetric spacetimes do not admit such metric dependent coordinates, since in such cases the curvature might vanish (for a detailed discussion see \cite{CHP09,CH10}).
-This is however a non-generic case and in the situation where we are interested in pure gravity without matter fields, such spacetimes are physically not observable.
-If matter field are present, one can construct $X^\mu$'s using the matter fields.
+This is however a non-generic case and in the situation where we are interested in, pure gravity without matter fields, such spacetimes are physically not observable.
+If matter fields are present, one can construct $X^\mu$'s using them.
 A known example is the Brown-Kucha\v{r} model \cite{BrK}, which uses dust fields.
-We will consider such models with the matter content in in our future works.
+Here we briefly discuss a similar Ansatz, where the gravitational field is coupled to 4 scalar massless fields.
+We add to the Einstein-Hilbert action a term of the form